Mark Minervini Master Trader Workshop Review

 I always go through this exercise with stock trading picking services, because you truly never know.
 Running some simple back of the napkin math will reveal that even one Workshop of 50 participants will offer a nice salary for the year, and that doesn't even include the Private Access service which offers no refunds.

-For more on this topic, see my post 10 Trading Secrets I Wish I Knew When I Got Started.
+For more on this topic, see my post why I quit day trading.

 All in all, I was extremely impressed with Mark's yearly Master Trader Workshop.
 To have David Ryan as a core part of it really took the whole workshop to the next level.
 I really hope he returns next year.